Esri/jsapi-resources/TROUBLESHOOTING.md

 #### Example Maps SDK issue

 **Errors in production builds.** While very rare, sometimes the production build process of a framework creates errors that don’t show up in developer builds.
 These are often related to bundling, minification or transpiling.
-Look for hints in the error message that might point to functionality inside an Maps SDK module.
+Look for hints in the error message that might point to functionality inside a Maps SDK module.

 [Example - ReferenceError: Cannot access “e” before initialization](https://github.com/Esri/jsapi-resources/issues/309).
-In this case, when the error stack dump was expanded in the browser console, you could see file names that appear to be from the ArcGIS JS API such as _renderLegendForLayer_ and _renderLegendForElement_, these are excellent hints.
+In this case, when the error stack dump was expanded in the browser console, you could see file names that appear to be from the Maps SDK such as _renderLegendForLayer_ and _renderLegendForElement_, these are excellent hints.

 Verified errors in production builds can be reported on the [Maps SDK Community site](https://community.esri.com/t5/arcgis-javascript-maps-sdk-questions/bd-p/arcgis-api-for-javascript-questions), or if it’s specifically related to an ES modules sample on this repo, then you can open a github issue [here](https://github.com/Esri/jsapi-resources/issues).